deepsweet/hocs/readme.md

 2. Create a new folder in `packages/`, let's say `with-foo`.
 3. Put source code in `with-foo/src/`, it will be transpiled and bundled into `with-foo/dist/`, `with-foo/lib/` and `with-foo/es/`.
 4. Put tests written with Jest in `with-foo/test/`.
-5. Put demo in `with-foo/demo/`, it will be rendered and wrapped with HMR automatically.
+5. Put demo in `with-foo/demo/`, it will be rendered and wrapped with HMR.
 6. See [Start](https://github.com/start-runner/start).
 6. Done.